cashmy/AI-Thought-Capture/docs/watcher_PURPOSE.md

 # Watcher: Purpose & Description

+> **Relocation note**: The live watcher implementation now resides under `projects/echo_forge/watcher/`.
+Use this document for historical intent and requirements, then edit the EchoForge source when changing code or configs.

 ## Purpose

 The Watcher is a lightweight, Windows-first service whose job is to reliably detect new voice recordings dropped into an "Ideas/Inbox" folder and hand them off to the processing pipeline.
 It is the single, minimal piece of infrastructure required to bridge physical/audio capture (hardware or phone) and the AI processing stages (STT → summarize → classify → task generation).